dBdone/build/terms.md

 that they post to the Service, including its legality, reliability, and appropriateness.

+**7.1.1.** For the Pentimento plugin, customers may upload their own audio samples, images, and create custom sample packs. dBdone is not responsible for the legality, copyright compliance, or appropriateness of user-uploaded content.
+Customers are solely responsible for ensuring they have the necessary rights to any content they upload and share through the plugin.

 **7.2.** By posting Content to the Service, the Customer grants dBdone the right and license to use, modify, publicly perform, publicly display, reproduce, and distribute such Content on and through the Service to the extent necessary to provide the Service ("License").
-Apart from that, the Customer retains any and all rights to any Content the Customer submits, posts, or displays on or through the Service, and the Customer is responsible for protecting those rights.The Customer agrees that the License includes the right for dBdone to make the Content available to other users of the Service, who may also use the Content subject to these Terms of Service.
+Apart from that, the Customer retains any and all rights to any Content the Customer submits, posts, or displays on or through the Service, and the Customer is responsible for protecting those rights.
+The Customer agrees that the License includes the right for dBdone to make the Content available to other users of the Service, who may also use the Content subject to these Terms of Service.